 There is so much in Vital Factors, that I only want to speak on a few ingredients.

 Why is there so much sodium in Vital Factors?
 It has 16% of the daily value for sodium.
 According to the FDA, anything that is 20% or more is considered “high” in a nutrient.
 Most people in America eat too much sodium.
 People with high blood pressure should consider this.

-Mixed tocopherols means it’s more broad spectrum because in theory it contains all of the types of vitamin E. I actually liked that vital factors has a variety of vitamin E types.
-Most supplements only contain one type –alpha tocopherol.
+Mixed tocopherols mean it’s more broad-spectrum because in theory, it contains all of the types of vitamin E. I actually liked that vital factors has a variety of vitamin E types.
+Most supplements only contain one type –alpha-tocopherol.

 As people age, cholesterol levels tend to go up.
 Niacin is a vitamin that can help lower cholesterol.
 Niacin is also one of the few things that can also raise good cholesterol (HDL).
 Remember, the effect of niacin on cholesterol varies from person to person.
 Niacin can be tricky because there is more than one type.
 Read my review of the types of niacin for more info.